 See the documentation for more details about how Vectrosity is used.
 The package also contains a guide to creating lines in the editor, and a complete reference guide to all functions.

-Vectrosity currently includes Vectrosity 4 and Vectrosity 5.
-Vectrosity 4 works with Unity 4.6 - Unity 5.1.
-Vectrosity 5 requires Unity 5.2.2 or later.
+Vectrosity requires Unity 5.4 or later.
+Packages that run on earlier versions of Unity are available upon request (please include your invoice number).
 Several licenses are available to suit your needs, starting at US$29.95.
 Source code is included, works on most platforms including mobile.

 If you have any questions or comments, you can use one of these methods: